all-of-us/curation/dataflow/README.md

   - Configure GCP networks appropriately:

     - For this demo, I created a new VPC network within the project, per https://cloud.google.com/dataflow/docs/guides/specifying-networks
+    - I also had to setup a firewall rule as described here: https://cloud.google.com/dataflow/docs/guides/routes-firewall
     - In production, we will need to work with Sysadmins to determine what the correct configuration is
     - The sysadmin team appears to have disabled the normal "default" network creation on new GCP projects, which breaks standard Dataflow setup.
 We will need to specify an existing shared VPC network, or